 The Anthem Breach and What It Means to You

-More than 80 million employees across the country who currently have, or have previously had health insurance through Anthem were in for a rude awakening recently when learning that the healthcare provider was the victim of what it calls a sophisticated cyber-attack.
+across the country who currently have, or have previously had health insurance through Anthem were in for a rude awakening recently when learning that the healthcare provider was the victim of what it calls a sophisticated cyber-attack.

 The healthcare data breach is the latest in what seems to be a never-ending string of data breaches impacting a wide-range of industries, and the Anthem breach was potentially one of the largest to ever impact a healthcare organization.

 This is the second time in recent history Anthem, specifically, has been hit, as in 2010 they were fined $1.7 million for a computer breach that resulted in a similar disclosure of personal information for approximately 612,000 people, a miniscule attack compared to the one that occurred recently.
 Early information indicates this single data security breach could affect more individuals than the last five years of healthcare record breaches combined, according to research by Forbes.

 This is a major blow for HIPAA, and patient privacy, as social security numbers and other non-medical or financially sensitive data was potentially compromised and put into the hands of individuals who could use the information in phishing attacks disguised as communication from Anthem down the road.

 What the Anthem Breach Means to Healthcare Providers

 This is absolutely a wake-up call for large healthcare organizations, including Anthem, who is the unfortunate victim in this healthcare data breach, although steps could have been taken to prevent the Anthem breach from happening.

 HIPAA does not require healthcare organizations to fully encrypt social security numbers and other patient-sensitive information, but does highly recommend it.
 While encryption would have certainly made it more difficult for hackers to access the information that was compromised in the Anthem breach, the MIT Technology Review doesn’t necessarily think encryption alone would have stopped the attack from taking place.